briankoser/sosoreads/README.md

 ## General Notes
 My goal with Sosoreads is to provide a clean interface to the book-related resources.
 However, I will prioritize performance over "purity".
 For example, if I were building an API from scratch, I would only return authorIds and role with a book; but Sosoreads will also return the additional author information provided by Goodreads.

-I will not implement the social resources (friends, notifications, etc.). v1 will be read-only. v2 will provide writing.
+I will not implement the social resources (friends, notifications, etc.).

+- v1 - read-only resources
+- v2 - write resources (comment)
+- v3 - resources requiring OAuth (updates)

 Null or empty fields will not be returned.